 The purpose of the Automotive Systems Technology Club is to allow students to become part of the bigger voice on campus.
 The club participates in fundraisers, community outreach, and many campus events and activities.
 Any student enrolled at least part-time in the Automotive Systems Technology program is eligible to join this club.
-For more information, contact Advisor Johnny O'Connell at 336-838-6284 or email itoconnell205@wilkescc.edu.
+For more information, contact Advisor Matt Ham at 336-838-6278 or email mkham874@wilkescc.edu.